PineappleDoge/Learning-RLua-BETA/src/chapter_00_Introduction.md

 This book was written and reviewed by multiple people!
 If you like the book, go thank these guys for dedicating time!

-- PineappleDoge - Writer for Chapter 0, Chapter 1, and Chapter 2
+- PineappleDoge - Main writer, wrote most of the book
-- SovietKitsune - Writer for Chapter 1, and Chapter 2
+- SovietKitsune - Former main writer, corrected PineappleDoge's mistakes
-- Windsake - Reviewer for Chapter 0, and Chapter 1
+- Windsake - Main reviewer, spellschecks book
-- InsertUsernameHere - Reviewer for Chapter 0, and Chapter 1
+- InsertUsernameHere - Reviewer, spellcheck/infocheck book
-- InedibleGames - Reviewer for Chapter 0 and Chapter 1, grammar correction
+- InedibleGames - Grammer correction